azam-akram/spring-boot-kafka-producer-consumer/README.md

 }
 ```

-You see KafkaConsumer has one very simple onMessage callback method. @KafkaListner annotation does the magic for you, you need to override it into your class.
+KafkaConsumer has one very simple onMessage callback method. @KafkaListner annotation does the magic for you.

 ConsumerRecord is the data structure which carries all the necessary information for the exchanged message.